 Nottingham Complex Mesh Centre

-NHS England and NHS Improvement instigated the setting up of Complex Mesh Centres throughout England, to provide specific care for women who have experienced complications after having pelvic mesh surgery for incontinence of urine or pelvic organ prolapse.
+NHS England and NHS Improvement instigated the setting up of Complex Mesh Centres throughout England, as a result of the findings of The Cumberledge Report ‘First Do No Harm’ (2020).
+We provide specific care for women who have experienced complications after having pelvic mesh surgery for incontinence of urine or pelvic organ prolapse.
 We are one of nine complex mesh centres set up in England with the aim of providing an excellent multi-disciplinary, one stop service.
 We are working in partnership with Leicester.
 The scope of the service is to cover the management of all pelvic mesh complications, outlined in the NHS England specification, with the engagement of the multi-disciplinary team (MDT).
+We run fortnightly clinics and discuss clinic patients in the MDT on the same day.
+We have nurse triage, psychology, pain and physiotherapy assessments where appropriate.
 The MDT work collaboratively to provide high quality specialised care for the mesh patients.

 The patient journey

-We see patients suffering from the complications of pelvic mesh who live in the Midlands.
-Women are referred to us either through their GP or their local hospital.
+We see women suffering from the complications of pelvic mesh who live in the Midlands.
+Women are referred to us through either their GP or their local hospital consultant.
 Each referral is then triaged, assessed and if accepted will be managed through our specially designed multi-disciplinary clinical care pathway.

 As specified by NHS England, our aim is to provide individualised, holistic care to each woman, taking an in-depth history and offering a wide range of options for treatment.
 There are two treatment pathways: surgical and non-surgical.
-Women can have a combination of both pathways.
-The surgical pathway can range from minor mesh removal through to total removal of the mesh.
+Women can have a combination of both pathways if appropriate.
+The surgical pathway can range from partial mesh removal through to total removal of the mesh.
 The non-surgical pathway involves the management of pain, bladder, bowel, prolapse and/or sexual difficulties and psychological support.
 Every woman’s treatment plan will be different, depending on what she wants and what will benefit her.

 Patient involvement